rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 #### Is the move date flexible?
 Can I choose the date of the migration?

-The VLAN that your solutions is in determines your move group.
+The VLAN that your solution is in determines your move group.
 We will move an entire VLAN in one move night so that you can retain your IP addresses, thus minimizing disruption for you.
 You will be notified 100 days before the date of your migration so that you can plan accordingly with your customers and